fcipaq/picohero_pplib/README.md

 ```
 void blit_buf(coord_t kx,    // coordinates of upper left corner
               coord_t ky,
               gbuffer_t src, // source buffer
               gbuffer_t dst, // destination buffer
               int32_t alpha)
 ```

 Blits a buffer to another buffer at the position *kx*, *ky*.
 Alpha states the transparent color (BLIT_NO_ALPHA for no transparency)

 ```
-void blit_buf(coord_t kx,		// kx: x-coord where to blit the of CENTER of the image
+void blit_buf(coord_t kx,    // x-coord where to blit the of CENTER of the image
-			  coord_t ky,		// ky: y-coord where to blit the of CENTER of the image
+              coord_t ky,    // y-coord where to blit the of CENTER of the image
-			  float zoom,			// zoom: zoom factor (same in both directions)
+              float zoom,    // zoom factor (same in both directions)
-		      float rot,             // rot: rotation of the image (in rad)
+              float rot,     // rotation of the image (in rad)
-			  int32_t alpha,         // alpha: color which is NOT being drawn (BLIT_NO_ALPHA for no transparency)
+              int32_t alpha, // color which is NOT being drawn (BLIT_NO_ALPHA for no transparency)
-			  gbuffer_t src,   // sprite: pointer to source buffer
+              gbuffer_t src, // pointer to source buffer
-			  gbuffer_t dst)     // fb: pointer to destination buffer
+              gbuffer_t dst) // pointer to destination buffer
 ```

 Blits a buffer to another buffer at the position *kx*, *ky*, zooms it at the factor of *zoom* and rotates is at the angle of *rot*.
 Alpha states the transparent color (BLIT_NO_ALPHA for no transparency)